netdata/netdata/collectors/cgroups.plugin/README.md

 ## Monitoring ephemeral containers

-netdata monitors containers automatically when it is installed at the host, or when it is installed in a container that has access to the `/proc` and `/sys` filesystems of the host.
+Netdata monitors containers automatically when it is installed at the host, or when it is installed in a container that has access to the `/proc` and `/sys` filesystems of the host.

-netdata prior to v1.6 had 2 issues when such containers were monitored:
+Netdata prior to v1.6 had 2 issues when such containers were monitored:

 1. network interface alarms where triggering when containers were stopped